AniList/submission-manual/docs/submissions.md

 A basic, spoiler-free description of the entry.

-It must be in English and a source should be provided if you took it from somewhere, so long as the source is one of the types accepted below.
+It must be in English and a source should be provided if you took it from somewhere, so long as it's from one of the creditable types of sources below.

-#### Acceptable sources
+#### Creditable sources

 Sources|Example
 ---|---